Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/setting-up-a-persistent-volume/guide.en-gb.md

 ## Reclaim policies

-The behavior of a volume when a PVC is deleted is configured using a reclaim policy.
+The behaviour of a volume when a PVC is deleted is configured using a reclaim policy.
 This policy is configured at the `StorageClass` level.

 All storage classes installed by default on MKS currently set the `RetainPolicy` to `Delete`: **when a PVC is deleted, the PV and its associated Public Cloud volume are deleted too**.

-To control this behavior at the `PersistentVolume` level, the `persistentVolumeReclaimPolicy` attribute can be set in the PV Spec.
+To control this behaviour at the `PersistentVolume` level, the `persistentVolumeReclaimPolicy` attribute can be set in the PV Spec.
 See the [official documentation](https://kubernetes.io/docs/tasks/administer-cluster/change-pv-reclaim-policy/) for more information.
 A different value such as `Retain` can be set to prevent the volume from being deleted.

-### Example: Delete a PVC and associated resources
+### Example: Deleting a PVC and associated resources

 Thanks to the `Delete` reclaim policy, if you delete the PVC, the associated PV is also deleted: